 The valuation was based on the value of the land for its existing use, as measured by the revenue which it would produce.
 Any development value, other than the normal development value which attaches to vacant sites within the boundaries of towns, was not included.
-The valuation made by reference to the level of values prevailing on 29 November 1947 and to the condition of the property on that date.
+The valuation was made by reference to the level of values prevailing on 29 November 1947 and to the condition of the property on that date.
 No value was placed on uncultivable land outside urban areas.
 The Refugee Office is at present preparing an estimate of abandoned Arab movable property.

-Under Point Three the Commission proposes, as a first step, that in agreement with the commission and on the basis of the estimated value of the Government of Israel obligate itself to pay a global sum of money fork compensation for property abandoned by Arab refugees who are not repatriated.
+Under Point Three the Commission proposes, as a first step, that in agreement with the Commission and on the basis of the estimated value of abandoned Arab property as established by the Commission's Refugee Office, the Government of Israel obligate itself to pay a global sum of money for compensation for property abandoned by Arab refugees who are not repatriated.

-The Commission further proposes that after agreement as to the global sum which Israel obligates itself to pay, procedure be agreed upon for the providing of funds in the sum agree upon and for their disbursement.
+The Commission further proposes that after agreement as to the global sum which Israel obligates itself to pay, procedures be agreed upon for the providing of funds in the sum agreed upon and for their disbursement.
 In working out the procedures for providing these funds, Israel's ability to raise those funds would have to be taken into consideration, as well as in establishing the method and rate of disbursement on the basis of individual claims.

-4. Point Four of the commission comprehensive proposals read as follows:"That the Governments of Egypt, Jordan, Lebanon and Syria and the Government of Israel agree upon the mutual release of all blocked accounts and to make them payable in pounds sterling.
+Point Four of the Commission's comprehensive proposals reads as follows:

+-That the Governments of Egypt, Jordan, Lebanon and Syria and the Government of Israel agree upon the mutual release of all blocked accounts and to make them payable in pounds sterling.